1870 Calendar

 What Happened In Year 1870?

-- January 3, 1870 – The construction of the Brooklyn Bridge begins.
+- January 6, 1870 – The inauguration of the Musikverein in Vienna, Austria.

 - February 9, 1870 – President Ulysses S. Grant signs a joint resolution of Congress establishing the U.S. Weather Bureau.